 Federal Pell Grant recipients comprised 72% of full-time undergraduate students in credit program in the fall of 2017.
 Of these, 61% were female and 39% were male.
 99% of the Pell recipients identified themselves as American Indian or Alaskan Native minority.

-50% of the first-time, full-time undergraduate students who enrolled in fall of 2016 returned in fall 2017.
-54% of those were female and 46% were male.
-The Pre-Nursing program had the highest number of students who returned, followed by the Culinary Arts program.
-The part-time student retention rate was 47%.
+55% of the first-time, full time undergraduate students who enrolled in fall of 2017 returned in fall 2018.
+59% of those were female and 41% were male.
+The Pre-Nursing program had the highest number of students who returned, followed by the Welding program.
+The part-time student retention rate was 21%.

-The current graduation rate for fall 2010 first-time, full-time students enrolled in a degree seeking program is 26%.
+The current graduation rate for Fall 2014 First-time Students enrolled in a Degree-seeking program is 9%.
 For more information regarding Tuition, Financial Aid, Enrollment, Retention and Graduation Rates or Outcome Measures, please take a look at College Navigator or IPEDS (Integrated Postsecondary Education Data System).

 Federal regulations require institutions participating in student financial assistance programs authorized under Title IV of the Higher Education Act of 1965 to report certain information about students who enrolled in Title IV eligible education programs.
 View Gainful Employment information.

 Multiyear Tuition Calculator